 Summer camps are programs with different themes organized for children or teenagers during the summer months.
 Summer camp counselors are responsible for the overall supervision of campers and the planning and implementation of the different programs to give children a memorable experience.
 It is their responsibility to create a fun, safe, and rewarding environment for each camper.
 They provide counsel, support, and monitor each camper's individual development.
 A good summer camp counselor is reliable, honest, and has strong leadership skills.

-There are some key differences in responsibilities as well.
-For example, a recreation leader responsibilities require skills like "recreation programs," "youth sports," "homework assistance," and "front desk."
+There are some key differences in the responsibilities of each position.
+For example, recreation leader responsibilities require skills like "recreation programs," "youth sports," "homework assistance," and "front desk."
 Meanwhile a typical summer camp counselor has skills in areas such as "child care," "kids," "work ethic," and "provide emotional support."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Camp counselors' general responsibility is the supervision of a camping event.
 Camp counselors' duties include reiterating the rules and regulations, emergency drills and procedures, and related standard protocols to ensure that the campers maintain a safe camping environment.
 A camp counselor should possess strong leadership and decision-making skills to develop recreational programs and immediately resolve concerns that might affect everyone's overall camping experience.
 Camp counselors also help develop social interaction, promote teamwork, and monitor participation among campers.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that recreation leader responsibilities requires skills like "customer service," "recreation programs," "youth sports," and "homework assistance."
-But a camp counselor might use skills, such as, "kids," "child care," "core values," and "general safety."
+For example, resumes show us that recreation leader responsibilities requires skills like "customer service," "recreation programs," "youth sports," and "homework assistance."
+But a camp counselor might use other skills in their typical duties, such as, "kids," "child care," "core values," and "general safety."

 An activities director is responsible for planning engaging events for the participants, considering individual interests and the safety of procedures and resources.
 Activities directors guide the activity staff on assisting the participants, ensuring that they are comfortable with joining the activities.
 Since most activities directors work at a healthcare facility or elderly institution, they must also monitor the health of the participants by conducting therapeutic activities and evaluate the participants' progress for every program.
 The activities director must be a critical-thinker, as well as have excellent communication skills to coordinate with facilities personnel for successful activity completion.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a recreation leader is likely to be skilled in "recreation programs," "recreational facilities," "role model," and "youth sports," while a typical activities director is skilled in "patients," "rehabilitation," "resident care," and "home health."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a recreation leader is likely to be skilled in "recreation programs," "recreational facilities," "role model," and "youth sports," while a typical activities director is skilled in "patients," "rehabilitation," "resident care," and "home health."

 An activity coordinator is someone who creates and plans activities, outings, and events in various settings.
 Typically, they oversee creating programs, staffing events, and supervising the implementation of activities.
 They generally report to the activity director or community manager.
 One of their tasks is to collaborate with directors of studies to schedule the activities.
 Other tasks include coordinating staff with the activities and informing them of the decisions regularly.
 Also, they strategize, coordinate, and encourage the members to participate in the activities.